checkly/docs.checklyhq.com/site/content/docs/browser-checks/github-code-sync-api.md

   -f description='Deployment finished successfully.'
 ```

-If your browser checks are waiting for `production` deployments they will now be refetched and synced.
+If your Browser checks are configured to wait for `production` deployments they will now be refetched and synced.